-The value of new business for the fiscal year ended March 31, 2022 is the value as at the time of sale of the new business issued.
-The value of new business includes new business and additional riders.
-However the renewals of existing policies are excluded from the value of new business.
-The value of new business also reflects the net increase in value from policies issued using the conditional cancellation system which was introduced in April 2020 and policies converted using the policy conversion system which was introduced in April 2021.
-The economic assumptions are as at December 31, 2021 and non-economic assumptions are the same as assumptions used to calculate the VIF.
+The value of new business for the fiscal year ended March 31, 2025 is the value as at the time of sale of the new business issued.
+The value of new business includes new business, additional riders and policy renewals.
+Future policy renewals are excluded from the value of new business as well as from the VIF.
+The value of new business also reflects the net increase in value from policies issued using the conditional cancellation system and policies converted using the policy conversion system.
+The economic assumptions are as at June 30, 2024 and other assumptions are the same as assumptions used to calculate the VIF.